 - Focus Groups: We routinely convene focus groups to address curriculum, student life, and other topics.

-- Graduation Survey: The School conducts a mandatory survey prior to graduation to obtain students’ perceptions of the curriculum and their experiences during medical school.
+- Annual Student Survey: The School conducts an annual survey among all four classes to obtain students’ perceptions of the curriculum and the learning environment.
 The results are anonymous.

 Completion of course and clerkship evaluations is mandatory.
 All course and clerkship evaluations are due within 2 weeks of the end of the course/clerkship The following policy has been implemented to ensure timely, professional, and useful responses from students.

 If a student has not completed a mandatory evaluation within two weeks after the last day of the course/clerkship, the student will receive an Incident report.
 Students must complete all evaluations for all courses and clerkships in order to be promoted to the next academic year or to graduate.
 This includes evaluations of faculty and preceptors in those courses and clerkships.